truher/all25/lib/src/main/java/org/team100/lib/localization/README.md

-# localization
+# lib.localization

-The `lib.localization` package uses two sources of position data to determine the robot's global pose:
+This package uses two sources of position data to determine the robot's global pose:

 ## Odometry